Cars Brands that start with C

 Car Brands that start with C

 The history of the development of the automobile is directly related to the history of mankind.
-It is interesting that as soon as man began to take the first steps in automobile construction, he immediately made a breakthrough in his development.
+Interestingly, as soon as man began to take the first steps in automobile construction, he immediately made a breakthrough in his development.
 This relationship is very clearly traced over the past century and a half.
-The automobile has evolved from a self-propelled steam wagon into absolutely environmentally friendly new age devices on new types of environmentally friendly forms of energy.
-Initially, the issue of creating an automobile attracted the attention of a large number of engineers, advanced people, and just lovers of everything new and perfect.
-This led to the fact that over time, especially in the early 20th century, a large number of companies around the world became interested in this topic, which led to the emergence of a huge number of automobile brands that sought to distinguish their products among the many similar ones.
+The automobile has evolved from a self-propelled steam wagon into an environmentally friendly new-age device with new types of environmentally friendly forms of energy.
+Initially, the issue of creating an automobile attracted the attention of many engineers, advanced people, and just lovers of everything new and perfect.
+This led to the fact that over time, especially in the early 20th century, many companies worldwide became interested in this topic, leading to many automobile brands that sought to distinguish their products from similar ones.

 What automobile brands begin with the letter C?